aws-samples/sample-amazon-connect-bedrock-agent-voice-integration/README.md

 # Amazon Connect + Bedrock Agent Integration Demo

 This project demonstrates how to integrate Amazon Connect with Amazon Bedrock Agent to build a generative AI-powered customer call center.
 The demo showcases a tradesperson booking assistant that helps callers find and book tradespeople through natural voice conversations.
+The solution accompanies this [blog post](https://builder.aws.com/content/2zx0dCEoXx0rB4z33jAzwSWAUOF/building-an-ai-powered-call-center-with-amazon-connect-and-bedrock-agent) on the AWS Builder Center.

 ## Overview